-SFJ Awards, as part of the process of gaining SIA endorsement, will have made commitments with regard to our quality assurance processes.
-These include the commitment that every centre is reviewed annually.
+SFJ Awards, as part of the process of gaining SIA endorsement, made commitments with regard to our quality assurance processes.
+This includes the commitment that every centre has a physical visit at least once per year to confirm that the venue is still fit for purpose.